zer2/fantasy-basketball-optimizer/about/rotisserie.md

 # Adapting to Rotisserie

-Rotisserie is a category-based format but has considerably different dynamics from its head-to-head counterparts.
+The Rotisserie format has considerably different dynamics from its head-to-head counterparts.
 For one, scores are aggregated across an entire season rather than across individual weeks.
 Additionally, winning in Rotisserie requires winning against every single opponent at the same time, rather than individual opponents across multiple matchups.
 These two distinctions pose unique problems when trying to game-plan for Rotisserie, and warrant significant adjustments

 ## Season-long aggregation